 3. No capacity to manage someone

 A common misconception when hiring a virtual assistant is that once they are hired, the job from the company’s perspective is done and no further management is required.
 This couldn’t be further from the truth.

-As with staff that work for the company face-to-face, there is a requirement for someone within the organisation to manage them and ensure that targets are being met in line with the organisation’s strategy.
+With employees that work for the company face-to-face, there is a requirement for someone within the organization to manage them and ensure that targets are being met in line with the organization’s strategy.
 In addition, there is a need to have someone from within the organisation manage the virtual staff member to ensure that this individual is capable of managing the assigned work and workload.
 If this isn’t possible, hiring them would not prove beneficial.